Combining CMB datasets with consistent foreground modelling: Constraints on CDM LCDM

 \subsection{Impact of foregrounds models}

 Figure~\ref{fig:lcdm-templates} illustrates how the posterior distributions of the \lcdm\ parameters change when different foreground templates are considered.
-We run several chains corresponding to different combinations of foreground spectra in order to assess how parameter estimates vary with the details of the foreground modelling.
-In practice, we vary only one foreground model at a time and then concatenate the resulting MCMC chains into a pseudo-chain from which we draw the marginal posteriors.
-This procedure approximates Bayesian model averaging under the assumption that the models considered are equally probable and yield nearly identical Bayesian evidence (which we checked to be the case).
+We ran several chains corresponding to different combinations of foreground spectra to assess how parameter estimates vary with foreground modelling details.
+In practice, we varied only one foreground model at a time and then concatenated the resulting MCMC chains into a pseudo-chain from which we drew the marginal posteriors.
+This procedure approximates Bayesian model averaging under the assumption that the models considered are equally probable and yield nearly identical Bayesian evidence.
+Indeed, the maximum variation of $\chi^2$ across the models is less than $26.4$ for a data vector of size 7403 (see Tab.~\ref{tab:chi2}).
 In this regime, the pseudo-chain posteriors provide a good proxy for full marginalisation over foreground models.

-Overall, the choice of template has only a minor impact, confirming that the cosmological results are robust against reasonable variations in foreground modelling.
+Overall, template choice has only a minor impact, confirming that the cosmological results are robust against reasonable variations in foreground modelling.
 As reported in Table~\ref{tab:lcdm}, marginalisation over the foreground templates increases parameter uncertainties by no more than 5\%, with the exception of $n_{\rm s}$, for which the uncertainty increases by 9\%.
 The mean value of $n_{\rm s}$ is slightly affected by assumptions on the dust and point-source models, reflecting the mild but non-negligible correlation observed between $n_{\rm s}$ and the clustered CIB amplitude, $A_{\rm CIB}$, in the parameter correlation matrix.
-In particular, the main outlier in the $n_{\rm s}$ posterior distributions corresponds to the case where the greybody assumption for the dust SED is relaxed, fitting independent dust amplitudes for each frequency and mode, which drives $A_{\rm CIB}$ higher and $n_{\rm s}$ lower.
+In particular, the main outlier in the $n_{\rm s}$ posterior distributions corresponds to the case where the greybody assumption for the dust SED is relaxed and independent dust amplitudes are fitted for each frequency and mode, which drives $A_{\rm CIB}$ higher and $n_{\rm s}$ lower.